netjson/netjson/docs/source/why.rst

 `KISS`_ means "keep it simple stupid", we adopted this principle to reflect the fact that we want to proceed one step at time, define priorities and use our resources wisely.

-Opening too many issues and working on too many fronts at the is a form of waste the leads nowhere.
+Opening too many issues and working on too many fronts at the same time is a form of waste which leads nowhere.

 Therefore, we want to stay focused and add complexity to the specification only if the motivations and goals of each change are clear and the need for a specific